publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s168.md

         (1)  __Environmental review process__  __.—__

-        The term “environmental review process” means the process for preparing for a project an environmental impact statement, environmental assessment, categorical exclusion, or other document prepared under the National Environmental Policy Act of 1969 ([42 U.S.C.
-4321][/us/usc/t42/s4321] et seq.).
+        The term “environmental review process” has the meaning given the term in section 139(a).

+        (2)  __Lead agency__  __.—__

+        The term “lead agency” has the meaning given the term in section 139(a).

-        (2)  __Planning product__  __.—__
+        (3)  __Planning product__  __.—__

-        The term “planning product” means a detailed and timely decision, analysis, study, or other documented information that—

-            (A) is the result of an evaluation or decisionmaking process carried out during transportation planning, including a detailed corridor plan or a transportation plan developed under section 134 that fully analyzes impacts on mobility, adjacent communities, and the environment;
+        The term “planning product” means a decision, analysis, study, or other documented information that is the result of an evaluation or decisionmaking process carried out by a metropolitan planning organization or a State, as appropriate, during metropolitan or statewide transportation planning under section 134 or 135, respectively.

-            (B) is intended to be carried into the transportation project development process; and

-            (C) has been approved by the State, all local and tribal governments where the project is located, and by any relevant metropolitan planning organization.

-        (3)  __Project__  __.—__
+        (4)  __Project__  __.—__

         The term “project” has the meaning given the term in section 139(a).

-        (4)  __Project sponsor__  __.—__
+        (5)  __Project sponsor__  __.—__

         The term “project sponsor” has the meaning given the term in section 139(a).

+        (6)  __Relevant agency__  __.—__

+        The term “relevant agency” means the agency with authority under subparagraph (A) or (B) of subsection (b)(1).

-    (b) __Adoption of Planning Products for Use in NEPA Proceedings.—__
+    (b) __Adoption or Incorporation by Reference of Planning Products for Use in NEPA Proceedings.—__

         (1)  __In general__  __.—__

-        Subject to the conditions set forth in subsection (d), the Federal lead agency for a project may adopt and use a planning product in proceedings relating to any class of action in the environmental review process of the project.
+        Subject to subsection (d) and to the maximum extent practicable and appropriate, the following agencies may adopt or incorporate by reference and use a planning product in proceedings relating to any class of action in the environmental review process of the project:

+            (A) The lead agency for a project, with respect to an environmental impact statement, environmental assessment, categorical exclusion, or other document prepared under the National Environmental Policy Act of 1969 ([42 U.S.C.
+4321][/us/usc/t42/s4321] et seq.).

+            (B) The cooperating agency with responsibility under Federal law, with respect to the process for and completion of any environmental permit, approval, review, or study required for a project under any Federal law other than the National Environmental Policy Act of 1969 ([42 U.S.C.
+4321][/us/usc/t42/s4321] et seq.), if consistent with that law.

         (2)  __Identification__  __.—__

-        When the Federal lead agency makes a determination to adopt and use a planning product, the Federal lead agency shall identify those agencies that participated in the development of the planning products.
+        If the relevant agency makes a determination to adopt or incorporate by reference and use a planning product, the relevant agency shall identify the agencies that participated in the development of the planning products.

-        (3)  __Partial adoption of planning products__  __.—__
+        (3)  __Adoption or incorporation by reference of planning products__  __.—__

+        The relevant agency may—

+            (A) adopt or incorporate by reference an entire planning product under paragraph (1); or

-        The Federal lead agency may adopt a planning product under paragraph (1) in its entirety or may select portions for adoption.
+            (B) select portions of a planning project under paragraph (1) for adoption or incorporation by reference.

         (4)  __Timing__  __.—__

-        A determination under paragraph (1) with respect to the adoption of a planning product may be made at the time the lead agencies decide the appropriate scope of environmental review for the project but may also occur later in the environmental review process, as appropriate.
+        A determination under paragraph (1) with respect to the adoption or incorporation by reference of a planning product may—

+            (A) be made at the time the relevant agencies decide the appropriate scope of environmental review for the project; or

+            (B) occur later in the environmental review process, as appropriate.

     (c) __Applicability.—__

         (1)  __Planning decisions__  __.—__

-        Planning decisions that may be adopted pursuant to this section include—
+        The relevant agency in the environmental review process may adopt or incorporate by reference decisions from a planning product, including—

             (A) whether tolling, private financial assistance, or other special financial measures are necessary to implement the project;

-            (B) a decision with respect to modal choice, including a decision to implement corridor or subarea study recommendations to advance different modal solutions as separate projects with independent utility;
+            (B) a decision with respect to general travel corridor or modal choice, including a decision to implement corridor or subarea study recommendations to advance different modal solutions as separate projects with independent utility;

+            (C) the purpose and the need for the proposed action;

+            (D) preliminary screening of alternatives and elimination of unreasonable alternatives;

-            (C) a basic description of the environmental setting;
+            (E) a basic description of the environmental setting;

-            (D) a decision with respect to methodologies for analysis; and
+            (F) a decision with respect to methodologies for analysis; and

-            (E)
+            (G)

-             an identification of programmatic level mitigation for potential impacts that the Federal lead agency, in consultation with Federal, State, local, and tribal resource agencies, determines are most effectively addressed at a regional or national program level, including—
+             an identification of programmatic level mitigation for potential impacts of a project, including a programmatic mitigation plan developed in accordance with section 169, that the relevant agency determines are more effectively addressed on a national or regional scale, including—

-                (i) system-level measures to avoid, minimize, or mitigate impacts of proposed transportation investments on environmental resources, including regional ecosystem and water resources; and
+                (i) measures to avoid, minimize, and mitigate impacts at a national or regional scale of proposed transportation investments on environmental resources, including regional ecosystem and water resources; and

                 (ii) potential mitigation activities, locations, and investments.

         (2)  __Planning analyses__  __.—__

-        Planning analyses that may be adopted pursuant to this section include studies with respect to—
+        The relevant agency in the environmental review process may adopt or incorporate by reference analyses from a planning product, including—

             (A) travel demands;